Mineral and Power Resources Class 8

 Types of Minerals

-Minerals can be identified on the basis of their physical properties such as color, density, hardness and chemical properties such as solubility.
+Minerals can be identified on the basis of their physical properties such as colour, density, hardness and chemical properties such as solubility.
 There are over three thousand different minerals.
 On the basis of composition minerals are classified mainly as metallic and non-metallic minerals.

 Metallic minerals contain metal in raw form.
 Metals are hard substances that conduct heat and electricity and have a characteristic luster or shine.
 Iron ore, bauxite, manganese ore are some of the examples.
 Metallic minerals may be ferrous or non-ferrous.
 Ferrous minerals like iron ore, manganese and chromite contain iron.
 A non-ferrous mineral does not contain iron but may contain some other metal such as gold, silver, copper or lead.